- Home

-After a tough year of sky-high mortgage rates and limited deals, the mortgage market is starting to show some more promising signs, with 5,678 deals available from the start of November – the highest number since March 2008.
+After a tough few months of higher mortgage rates and limited deals due to ongoing economic uncertainty, the mortgage market is starting to show signs of recovery, with 7,132 deals available, up from 6,201 at the start of April.

-You may want to act fast to snap up one of these deals, however, as the average shelf life of a mortgage deal is currently just 20 days, according to financial website Moneyfactscompare.co.uk, though that’s also an improvement on the 12-day average from July.
+You may want to act fast to snap up one of these deals, however, as the average shelf life of a mortgage deal is currently just 15 days, according to financial website Moneyfactscompare.co.uk, though that’s an improvement on the 8-day average in May.

 Rather than being pegged to the base rate, fixed mortgage rates are predominantly determined by what is happening to ‘swap’ rates.
 These are fixed rates that institutions charge each other to borrow money.

 Swap rates are affected by various factors, including long-term market projections for the Bank of England base rate, as well as the broader economic outlook.
-Swap rates currently suggest that the Bank of England base rate has reached its peak, and could start to fall back again once inflation is nearer the government’s 2% target.
+Swap rates have eased recently amid expectations of further rate cuts and lower-than-expected inflation numbers, but could start to tick up again if inflation moves further away from the government’s 2% target in the coming months.

 While these are positive signs for the mortgage market, the rates on offer are still a far cry from those available just two years ago.
-The average two-year fix in November 2021 was 2.29%, well under half the current average.
-Remember, however, that these are all just average rates, so you may be able to secure a much lower rate than the average 6.13% two-year fix and average 5.75% five-year fix, provided you own a good chunk of equity in your home and can prove that monthly payments will be affordable.
+The average two-year fix in November 2021 was 2.29%, less than half the current average.
+Remember, however, that these are all just average rates, so you’ll usually be able to secure a much lower rate than the average 5.68% two-year fix and average 5.63% five-year fix, provided you own a good chunk of equity in your home and can prove that monthly payments will be affordable.

 Should I remortgage now?

-With SVRs at their highest level since 2007 and fixed-rate deals on the way down, if you’re approaching the end of your current mortgage deal, remortgaging may feel like a no-brainer, particularly if you’ve been patiently waiting for lower rates to start emerging.
+With fixed rate deals on the way down, if you’re approaching the end of your current mortgage deal, remortgaging rather than moving onto your lender’s standard variable rate (SVR) is usually a no-brainer, particularly if you’ve been patiently waiting for lower rates to start emerging.

-If you’re delaying remortgaging in the hope that rates may come down further, bear in mind that there’s no guarantee that rates will improve quickly, and it is very unlikely that they’ll return to the levels of two years ago any time soon, so there is certainly a good argument for remortgaging sooner rather than later – our article Five good reasons to remortgage right now goes into more detail.
+If you’re delaying remortgaging in the hope that rates may come down further, bear in mind that there’s no guarantee that rates will improve quickly, and it is very unlikely that they’ll return to the levels seen a few years ago any time soon, so there is certainly a good argument for remortgaging sooner rather than later – our article Five good reasons to remortgage right now goes into more detail.

 If you want to roll over from one deal to another to avoid moving onto your lender’s SVR, you ideally think about applying for a new mortgage three to six months before your current deal ends.
 This way, you’ll have time to shop around, submit your mortgage application and arrange for your new mortgage to begin when your current deal finishes.